 We typically serve customers all over the DFW metroplex, including the cities of Dallas, Fort Worth, Lewisville, Little Elm, The Colony, Farmers Branch, Carrollton, Grapevine, Plano, Allen, Denton, Addison, Irving, Coppell, Richardson, and more!
 Because of our reputable expertise in high-end, European transmissions, some of our customers even ship transmissions to us from other states!

-Our team members haven't always been employed by City Auto Clinic, but we've been doing business together in the Dallas area for over 20 years.
-Most of our staff was originally employed by Freddie's Transmission Service at 3234 Samuell Blvd. in Dallas, TX.
+Our team of independent vehicle repair contractors hasn't always been working at City Auto Clinic, but we've been networking together in the Dallas area for over 20 years.
+Most of our team was originally contracting for Freddie's Transmission Service at 3234 Samuell Blvd. in Dallas, TX.
 After many years in the heart of Dallas, Freddie's Transmission Service moved north to 11607 Harry Hines Blvd. in Dallas, and took the name Freddie's Transmission Service - FixEuro.com.
 In 2010, Freddie Free decided to pursue other career opportunities, and he closed his business.

-We recognized the value of Freddie's great staff and customer base, so we hired all of his former employees.
+We recognized the value of Freddie's great staff and customer base, so we continued to maintain relationships and agreements with all of his former contractors.
 If you were a previous customer of Freddie's Transmission Service, FixEuro.com, or 1A Body Shop, we want to thank you for your business and we know you'll find the same great service here at City Auto Clinic.